Arlaxia/webdevindex/README.md

 of web development, and I thought that making some notes plus related projects would be an engaging way of doing so.

-## Infrastructure
+## Areas

+### Internet infrastructure

-Everything that web development is directly built upon: internet protocols, the DNS, proxies, etc.
+The "communication" aspect of web development: internet protocols, the DNS, proxies, etc.

 - [ ] Sockets
+- [ ] TCP/IP
+- [ ] TLS/SSL, certificates
 - [ ] HTTP(S)
-- [ ] TCP/IP
+- [ ] DNS
-- [ ] TLS/SSL
+- [ ] URL
-- [ ] Domain Name System (DNS)
+- [ ] Web browsers
 - [ ] Reverse proxies
-- [ ] Web servers

-## Basic tasks of a web app
+### General web app functionality

 Tasks that most web applications must implement one way or another.
-Managing static files, media, parsing files from requests, etc. Things that are excessively tied to implementation details.
+Managing static files, media, parsing files from requests, etc. Things that aren't excessively tied to implementation details.

 - [ ] Data parsing
 - [ ] File parsing
 - [ ] Static files
+- [ ] User authentication
 - [ ] Common security measures
+- [ ] HTML templating
+- [ ] Email and SMTP
+- [ ] Media storage
+- [ ] Caching
+- [ ] Interntionalization and localization
+- [ ] Task queues

+### Data persistence

+All web apps need to persist some data.
+This usually involves some kind of database.
+The idea here is to understand some of the basics of databases, how to interact with one and how do ORMs work.

+- [ ] Fundamentals of databases
+- [ ] Relational databases
+- [ ] Object Relational Mappers (ORMs)

 ## Website